JAndrassy/TelnetStream/README.md

 Version 1.2.0 introduced TelnetPrint object, a simpler and smaller alternative to TelnetStream.
 Basically it is only EthernetServer or WiFiServer instanced for use anywhere in your sketch or libraries.

-TelnetStream/TelnetPrint works as it is with esp8266 and esp32 WiFi library, with the Ethernet and EthernetENC, with WiFiNINA, WiFi101, WiFiS3 and WiFiEspAT library.
-The RP2040 Pico Core networking libraries are supported as well.
+TelnetStream/TelnetPrint works as it is with:

+* esp8266 and esp32 WiFi library (including the wired network interfaces)
+* Ethernet and EthernetENC library
+* WiFiNINA, WiFi101 and WiFiEspAT library
+* Renesas Core WiFiS3 and WiFiC3 libraries
+* WiFi library of the RP2040 Pico Core (including the wired network interfaces)
+* WiFi and PortentaEthernet library of the Mbed Core

+Version 1.3.0 has NetApiHelpers library as dependency.
+NetApiHelpers library provides Arduino Server for networking libraries without print-to-all-clients functionality in their Server implementation: ESP8266WiFi, ESP32 WiFi, RP2040 Core and Mbed Core.

 The library is in Library Manager.
 You can install it there.